Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges

 \subsubsection{Reconfigurable Intelligent Surface (RIS)-Assisted Networks}

-~\\ The emergence of a swarm of mmWave and THz communication applications has flagged several concerns, attributed to the vulnerability of such applications to signals blockage and shadowing effects.
-Motivated by this and with the recent advancements in solid-state industry, RISs have emerged as enablers of future wireless networks \cite{[4.31],[4.32]}.
-A RIS, comprising a number of reflective metasurfaces, can be artificially engineered to control the electromagnetic properties of wireless signals, and hence, enable a diverse number of functionalities, including wave splitting, reflection, absorption, etc.

-Leveraging an RIS is particularly beneficial in AirComp-enabled FL scenarios, in which some clients may be experiencing blockage or weak channel conditions, affecting the global model training quality \cite{[55],[80],[82]}.
+~\\ The emergence of numerous mmWave and THz applications has flagged several concerns attributed to the vulnerability of such applications to signal blockage and shadowing effects.
+Motivated by this and with the recent advancements in the solid-state industry, RISs have emerged as enablers of future wireless networks \cite{[4.31]}.
+An RIS, comprising several reflective elements, can be artificially engineered to control the electromagnetic properties of wireless signals and enable diverse functionalities, including wave splitting, reflection, absorption, etc. Leveraging an RIS is particularly beneficial in AirComp-enabled FL scenarios, in which some clients may be experiencing blockage or weak channel conditions, affecting the global model training quality \cite{[55],[80],[82]}.
 AirComp is a technique that exploits the superposition nature of the wireless channel to transmit simultaneous model updates from multiple clients.
-Section \ref{AirComp} covers the details of this tehnique.
+Section \ref{AirComp} covers the details of this technique.
 Yang \emph{et al.} \cite{[55]} use the AirComp technique assisted by RIS to boost fast global model aggregation, which reduces the required radio spectrum for parameter transmission since the clients collectively send their updates using the same channel.
-Also, to further enhance and boost the global model aggregation quality, a RIS can be employed to reduce aggregation errors by strengthening the quality of combined signals.
+Also, to further enhance and boost the global model aggregation quality, an RIS is used to reduce aggregation errors by strengthening the quality of combined signals.
 In this respect, aiming to unleash the full potential of RIS in FL settings, Liu \emph{et al.} \cite{[80]} formulated a joint communication and learning optimisation problem by taking into consideration device selection, transceiver design, as well as RIS parameters.
-In more detail, an algorithm based on the Gibbs sampling technique and successive convex approximation principle is proposed with the aim to jointly optimise device selection, receiver beamforming, and RIS phase shift design.